There are different strategies we can use to help monitor that and cut down on those extra calories, fat, sugar, and sodium.

 Most restaurants post their menus, including calorie count and nutritional content, online, so you can decide in advance what you’re going to order.
 By having a game plan before you walk through the door, you can be assured of choosing a healthier meal.

 Be the first to order at the table so you’re not tempted by other choices.
 Stick to restaurants that specialize in grilled steaks, grilled or baked seafood, and low-carb breakfast foods like bacon and eggs.

 Feel free to order healthy items from the kids and appetizer menus.
 Just remember to skip the entree.

 Put down the cellphone and strike up a conversation.
 That puts you in a more relaxed mood, and it keeps you from eating too quickly.
 Once the food arrives, eat deliberately.
 Easy ways to slow down are drinking water and setting down your fork between bites or using chopsticks.
 That gives your stomach a chance to tell you when you’re full.

 Go easy on the starches like pasta, rice, potatoes, and bread.
 If you are going to have them, make sure it’s a small, fist-size amount.
 Turn down salsa and chips, popcorn, and sugary drinks before the meal.

 The websites healthydiningfinder.com and calorieking.com are great tools.

-Restaurants often use grilled vegetables as garnish, so feel free to ask for your full portion.
+Restaurants often use grilled vegetables as a garnish, so feel free to ask for your full portion.
 You can also have the server put half of your meal in a to-go container before the meal is served so it’s out of sight, out of mind.